A short proof that the $L^p$-diameter of $Diff_0(S,area)$ is infinite: A complete metric on a manifold with removed submanifolds

 where $v \in T_x (M-D)$ is a vector tangent to a point $x \in M-D$.

 Note that $d(x)$, and consequently $g_b$, are not differentiable.
 They are only continuous.
-A smooth manifold with such a metric is called a $C^0$-Riemannian manifold.
+In this case $g_b$ is called a $C^0$-Riemannian metric and a smooth manifold with such a quadratic form is called a $C^0$-Riemannian manifold.
 A $C^0$-Riemannian structure allows to define lengths of paths and a metric $d$ on the underlying manifold.
 The topology induced by $d$ is equal to the manifold topology.

 \begin{lemma} $M-D$ with the metric $g_b$ is a complete $C^0$-Riemannian manifold. \end{lemma}

 \begin{proof}